flowdev/spaghetti-cutter/README.md

 Please remember that Go is often used to consolidate many servers written in some script language.
 Often replacing ten script servers with a single Go instance saving a lot of hosting costs and operational work.
+Often a second main package for the front-end is the easiest way to go.

 Another good reason to split a service is when the data the different parts of the service work on is very or even completely different.